 Erin Marie Bernardo

-Erin Marie Bernardo is an American writer of historical fiction.
+Erin Marie Bernardo is an American writer of fiction.
 She has a degree in Communication Studies from the University of Minnesota, and is the author of the time-travel novel, Scent of the Past.
-A lover of historic places and days forgotten, Erin's novels connect the past with the present.
+A lover of historic places and days forgotten, secrets and stories unearthed only by the hands of time, Erin finds unique ways to connect the past with the present.

-Erin lives in Tennessee, but has roots in both Minnesota and Washington State.
-She is married with two young children.
+She lives in Tennessee, but has roots in both Minnesota and Washington State.
+She is married with three young children.

 Have you always been a writer?

 Yes, I suppose so.
 However I never intentionally set out to become an author.
 It never crossed my mind as an option.
 It just happened.
 Looking back I can see the pattern, because I remember writing from an early age.
 I always kept a journal, wrote poetry, and more often than not found myself writing short stories when I was bored, or on long road trips.
 But one sunny day while I was driving down a winding road, time gifted me a story, and for the first time I felt an invitation.
 I started writing Scent of the Past that night and have yet to put down my pen.

 Even as a child places spoke to me.
 Old places.
 Whether it be a garden, or a house, attic or doorway.
 Locations and spaces whisper my name, which is why I can spend hours roaming around an old European castle or cliffside ruin and feel transported.
 I feel their secrets, ingrained in rock or behind ivy-covered walls.
 It’s these images, these callings, that stir my soul and beg for release on paper.
 This attachment, or perhaps longing toward things of the past—forgotten or lost—has always been there.

 Ha!
 After midnight when my household is asleep.

 What is your writing process?